naif-sameer/my-programming-docs/docs/javascript/svelte/index.md

 	<script>
 		import {setContext} from 'svelte';

-		// it is recomend to use obj insted of string setContext('username-context', 'Ahmed');
+		// it is recommend to use obj instead of string setContext('username-context', 'Ahmed');
 	</script>
 ```